-A cryptographic signature is one of the few things online that means exactly what it says.
+A cryptographic signature is one of the few things online that still means exactly what it says.
 If the key is yours and the signature verifies, the content came from you.
-No vendor issued this identity, no CA can revoke it, no platform can suspend it.
-It exists because you generated the key, and it stays yours as long as you control the private half.
-Most of what we call “online identity” is on loan from someone else: a handle that can be banned, a checkmark that can be removed, an email address that a domain owner can reclaim.
-A GPG signature sits outside all of that.
-Either the key that signed this paragraph is yours, or it is not, and no one else gets to decide.
+Full stop.
+No vendor handed you this identity, no CA can pull it, no platform can suspend it.
+It exists because you generated the key, and it stays yours for exactly as long as you hold the private half.
+Most of what we casually call “online identity” is borrowed: a handle someone can ban, a checkmark someone can strip, an email address a domain owner can take back the day they feel like it.
+A GPG signature lives outside all of that.
+The key that signed this paragraph is either yours or it belongs to someone else, and nobody gets a vote.

-That property used to be a niche concern.
-It is becoming a daily one.
-It used to be reasonable to assume that the person behind an email, a commit, or a voice note was actually a person, and probably the one the headers claimed.
-That assumption is dissolving.
-AI-generated text, voice, and video keep getting cheaper and better, and the default is drifting toward “this could be anyone, or nobody.”
-The noise is already here: fake PR messages in a maintainer’s style, synthetic voice calls pretending to be a colleague, entire sites of believable prose written in minutes.
-Proving that you wrote the post, shipped the commit, or said the words stops being automatic.
-A cryptographic signature is the anchor that AI cannot forge without the key.
+For years that property was a thing crypto nerds cared about and almost nobody else did.
+It is turning into a daily concern, and fast.
+We used to be able to assume that the human behind an email or a commit or a voice note was a human, and probably the one the headers claimed.
+That assumption is coming apart.
+AI-generated text, voice, and video keep getting cheaper and more convincing, and the default mental model is sliding toward “could be anyone, could be nobody.”
+The noise is already in my inbox: convincing PR messages aping a maintainer’s style, synthetic voice calls pretending to be a colleague who needs a favour, whole sites of plausible prose spun up in minutes.
+Proving that you wrote the post or shipped the commit stops being free.
+A signature is the one thing in that pile that AI cannot fake without stealing your key first.

-This post walks through a setup that tries to do both.
+This post is the setup I landed on after chewing on that question.
 One offline masterkey, three identity aliases bound to it, post-quantum encryption via ML-KEM (Kyber), and three independent backup layers.
-It is long because every choice is a trade-off and the reasoning matters as much as the commands.
-If you are brand new to GPG, start with GPG explained first.
-This post assumes you have made at least one key.
+It runs long, because every choice here is a trade-off and the reasoning is the part worth reading.
+New to GPG?
+Go read GPG explained first.
+From here on I assume you have generated at least one key in your life.

 What we are building